learningdevopsfromscratch/early-access/README.md

 The concepts and practice of testing extend beyond the scope of this book.
 We'll only touch the surface of testing, but you may learn more by visiting [https://martinfowler.com/articles/practical-test-pyramid.html#IntegrationTests](here).

-  1. Let's begin by creating another service.
-Create a new directory and name it `name-api`.
+  1. Before we begin adding more code, let's create a new git branch.
+Name it whatever you wish.
+Once you're done, create a new directory and name it `name-api`.

   2. Within `name-api`, create four files
   ```bash
   touch Dockerfile name_api.py name_test.py requirements.txt
   ```

-  3. Add the following code into the respective files
+  1. Add the following code into the respective files
      * **Filename:** Dockerfile

        * ```Dockerfile